SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 they're more or less fact-proof.

-How do you persuade a fact-proof knucklehead to do the right thing for the safety of _everybody_, when they'd rather belive the vaccine is a plot by Bill Gates to implant a chip so the government can reprogram them by 5G?
+How do you persuade a fact-proof knucklehead to do the right thing for the safety of _everybody_, when they'd rather believe the vaccine is a plot by Bill Gates to implant a chip so the government can reprogram them by 5G?
 (Not an exaggeration!)

 Thanks, Republicans.
-If not for you, we could have been more or less over COVID-19 in the US.
-But now you're acting as though you _want_ a variant that'll make us do this all over again.
-Why?!
+If not for you, we could have been more or less over COVID-19 in the US by now.
+But you're acting as though you _want_ a variant that'll make us do this all over again.
+Why would you possibly want that?!

 ---